MPEGGroup/HapticReferenceSoftware/doc/coding_style.md

 ### Functions
 Functions should be kept to a reasonable size.
 If a function exceeds 100 lines of code, consider splitting it into multiple smaller functions.

+## Technical hints

+### MS Visual Studio

+Since VS 2019 version 16.4, clang-tidy errors can be checked within the tool.
+Please refer to the [documentation](https://devblogs.microsoft.com/cppblog/code-analysis-with-clang-tidy-in-visual-studio/) to configure your editor.

+If the cmake project has been directly opened in VS, just add `enableClangTidyCodeAnalysis : true` to *CMakeSettings.json*.
+Information in *.clang-tidy* will be used to configure the linter (no need to specify the option *clangTidyChecks*).

+### MS Visual Code

+An extension such as [*Clang-Tidy for VSCode*](https://marketplace.visualstudio.com/items?itemName=notskm.clang-tidy) can be added to directly check clang-tidy errors within the editor.